hawkeye-stan/msfs-touch-panel/ExperimentalFeature2.md

 To create the replica of the HTML panel, HTML assets for each supported plane has to be referenced in my app.
 To do this, symbolic folder links are created against certain MSFS game folders for the  HTML_UI assets.

-1. Relaunch MSFS Touch Panel server as administrator.
+1. Launch MSFS Touch Panel server as administrator.
 This is important since Windows PowerScript needs administrator access to create symbolic folder links.

 2. Select Advanced -> Created HTML assets folders (run as administrator)
 <div float="left">